shaaravraghu/Attack_Capital_Front_End_Project_AI_Audio_Scribing_Meeting_Transcription/README.md

 ## My expertise lies in developing AI agents/ back-end in Python.
 It has been my first MAJOR JS project though I have done several minor ones in the past.
 I had taken help from my friend, who has strong expertise in this field.
 Currently, the code has some bugs that is going out of my reach to resolve.
+Few functionalities are working fine.
 It was a challenging 4-day task to balance college work and this project.
+I had used the free Gemini API key before (in a previous project of mine) and I would say it was horrible, because it failed on stage and made my team go from No. 1 Campus Project to average.

 # ScribeAI